 For number two, if you are above the trees, you should pack it out.
 Doggy poo bags should do the trick.
 Bring a couple of extra ziplock bags to store your waste.
 Also, pack out toilet paper too!
 There is nothing more disgusting than a summit littered with human waste.
 It doesn’t break down that high up, and neither does the paper.

 Recently I purchased a PLB.
-This emergency beacon is registered with NOAA.
+This emergency beacon is registered with NOAA (the DeLorme InReach also gets rave reviews).
 If there is an emergency this beacon simply alerts emergency services with my GPS coordinates.
 There are no fancy bells or whistles.
 However, when it comes to emergency devices, you have tons of options.
 For an in-depth look, check out Outdoor Gear Lab’s roundup of emergency beacons.